 4. Starfish by Lisa Fipps

 Another novel in verse, this one driven by the voice of the unforgettable Ellie.
-If you are interested in this topic, and have somehow not read this book, I strongly suggest you go and get your hands on a copy the instant you finish reading this list.
-Starfish is not only an important and powerful addition to the conversation about bullying, body shaming, body image, self-worth, and more, it’s an unputdownable instant classic – a must-read for all readers. [middle grade novel in verse, ages 10 and up]
+If you are interested in this topic and have somehow not read this book, I strongly suggest you go and get your hands on a copy the instant you finish reading this list.
+Starfish is not only an important and powerful addition to the conversation about bullying, body shaming, body image, self-worth, and more, it’s also an unputdownable instant classic – a must-read for all readers. [middle grade novel in verse, ages 10 and up]

 5. Smaller Sister by Maggie Edkins Willis

 One of the only – if not, at least as of this writing, the only – graphic novels to portray kids struggling with body image, disordered eating, and eating disorders.
-I was thrilled to find out about the book, which is Maggie Edkins Willis’s debut, as the format will likely prove more inviting for readers who may balk at a standard novel or even novel in verse.
+I was thrilled to find out about the book, which is Maggie Edkins Willis’s debut, as the format will likely prove more inviting for readers who may balk at a standard novel or even a novel in verse.
 Add the fact that the Smaller Sister is full of all sorts of relatable, school- and sibling-based humor, and you’ve got yourself a winner. [middle grade graphic novel, ages 9 and up]

 6. Taking Up Space by Alyson Gerber